shanksms/pandas_master_repo/essential_data_science_maths.md

 The normal distribution, also known as the Gaussian distribution, is a symmetrical bell-shaped distribution that has most
 mass around the mean, and its spread is defined as a standard deviation.
 The “tails” on either side become thinner as you move away from the mean.
 ![](images/normal_distribution_pdf.PNG)
+Is there a better way to visualize this likelihood to see which golden retriever weights we are more likely to see sampled
+from the population?
+We can try to create a histogram, which buckets (or “bins”) up values based on numeric ranges of equal length,
+and then uses a bar chart showing the number of values within each range.
+The normal distribution has several important properties that make it useful:

+1. It’s symmetrical; both sides are identically mirrored at the mean, which is the center.

+2. Most mass is at the center around the mean.

+3. It has a spread (being narrow or wide) that is specified by standard deviation.

+4. The “tails” are the least likely outcomes and approach zero infinitely but never touch zero.

+5. It resembles a lot of phenomena in nature and daily life, and even generalizes nonnormal problems because of the central limit theorem, which we will talk about shortly.